neildavis/pi_pico_tinygo_examples/elegoo_most_complete_starter_kit/10_ultrasonic_sensor_module/README.md

 The HC-SR04 module provides a range of 2cm-400cm non-contact measurement, with an aaccuracy that can reach as low as 3mm

+The [TinyGo Drivers](https://pkg.go.dev/tinygo.org/x/drivers) project already includes a driver for the HC-SR04, so we'll use that.

+If you're curious how this works internally, check out the [HC-SR04 datasheet](https://cdn.sparkfun.com/datasheets/Sensors/Proximity/HCSR04.pdf) and inspect the [driver code](https://github.com/tinygo-org/drivers/blob/release/hcsr04/hcsr04.go).

 ## **IMPORTANT:** Voltage Levels ##

 As descibed in the [linked page](https://www.letscontrolit.com/wiki/index.php/HC-SR04) above, the HC-SR04 is designed for 5V circuits.
 The Pi Pico runs on 3.3V so cannot be used in the same congfiguration as e.g. with a 5V Arduino Uno.